-Introduction: Year 10 Food Technology is a foundation course designed to equip students for NCEA Level 1 Health Studies (with a Foods focus) or Hospitality and Catering.
+Introduction: Year 10 Food Technology is a foundation course designed to equip students for NCEA Level 1 Health Studies (with a Foods focus) or Processing Technology or Hospitality and Catering.
 In this course, students learn a range of healthy eating strategies and topical food related issues affecting New Zealanders and the technological process.